UoW-CPC/muscle-orchestrator/README.md

 ## Getting Started Guide

 This guide introduces two use cases:
 1. A deadline-based __Cloud Solution__ with [MiCADO Scale](https://micado-scale.eu/).
 MiCADO Scale is develop under the EU project [COLA](https://project-cola.eu/) Cloud Orchestration at the Level of the Application.
-Requires MiCADO Scale, [installation instructions](https://micado-scale.readthedocs.io/en/latest/).
+Requires MiCADO Scale, [Installation guide](https://micado-scale.readthedocs.io/en/latest/).
 2. A __Standalone Solution__ for a single working machine.
 Requires Docker, [Installation guide](https://docs.docker.com/get-docker/).

-This guide includes sections with instructions for each use case.

-__Important:__ Please review sections _Cloud Solution_ and _Standalone Solution_ before you continue.
+__Important:__ This guide includes sections with instructions for each use case.
+Please review sections _Cloud Solution_ and _Standalone Solution_ before you continue.

 ### Downloading the application